Bella Hadid Locks Lips With Lil Miquela In A Steamy Calvin Klein Ad

 Bella Hadid is sending pulses racing in a new Calvin Klein ad, in which she makes out with Lil Miquela, per Page Six.

-The model and social media star begins the video modeling a black cropped t-shirt with “Calvin” written on it.
+The model and social media star begins the video modeling a black t-shirt with “Calvin” written on it.
 Paired with the crop top is a pair of black biker shorts and matching sneakers.
-Bella’s hair is slicked back and she wears neither jewelry nor makeup.
+Bella’s hair is slicked back and she wears no jewelry or makeup.

 “Life is about opening doors,” she narrates, as she stands against a white wall.
 The shadows of road signs are the only other visual interest in the frame.